 - Mailchimp, and other email management systems, offer templates to help you quickly drop in information, logos and images to deliver consistent looking emails to your audience. - As you continue to grow your list, consider segmenting your audience and sending more personalized emails.
 This can be as simple as sending a personalized email to people in a state, or people who you know previously attended an event. - Get in the habit of sending emails on a schedule.
 Monthly or bi-monthly emails or newsletters are a good starting point.
-It doesn't overload your audience with emails and avoids annoying them. - In-between these regularly scheduled emails, you can send follow-ups that act as alerts to events or important updates. - Pro Tip 1: Include links to your social media platforms in the footer of your email and encourage your audience to stay in touch on social.
-Pro Tip 2: Statistically smaller, segmented audiences engage more with an email because it is personalized to that group's preferences. - Keep the same template for each email.
+It doesn't overload your audience with emails and avoids annoying them. - In-between these regularly scheduled emails, you can send follow-ups that act as alerts to events or important updates. - Keep the same template for each email.
 Keeping a consistent email format, layout, and style establishes a sense of regularity.
 This also makes your emails more immediately recognizable to the user and can give them something to look forward to.